korningf/arch-ops/cloud-observability-telemetry.md

 Then came the revolution of Unified Logging-Frameworks, like Log4J or Log4Net, which allowed to classify events, to attach Contextual Meta-Data, and facilitate logical filtering by narrowing specific dimensions or slices of interest.

-The Log Diagnostic Context meant events could now be tagged and scoped into a particular service tier, technical library, or business domain, even when that function was provided by an embedded cross-linked third-party library or API - from low-level technical drivers like database connection pools to high-level functional filters for a specific region or user cohort.
+At the same time as Json and other convenient neutral data formats became ubiquitous, someone had the clever epiphany that log events were just … events … and that if one could get them to be written in a common format like Json, every single log trace could now potentially be instrumented as a quantitative or qualitative metric to be harvested by an analytics dashboard.
+This idea is called Structured Logging.

+Now not all log formats use structured logging, but we can at least attach meta-data to other plain-text logs, labelling these with context.
+Log Context is key.

+Now modern apps rely on a complex stack including linking with 3rd party APIs, libraries, and tools, over which we often have very little control.
+Even within an ecosystem, say Java, there are a number of competing logging frameworks (Java native logging, WebLogic logging, Log4J, etc).
+That is when app is runnig, diffrent layersa up its stack could be writing ogs iun different formats over which one had zero control.
+For example the web application part could be writing log4J logs, its web app framework using spring with weblogic logging, but its hibernate databnase layer writing java native logging apps.

+The next revolution, Unified Logging Facades like SLF4J, now abstract all these different frameworks in a common facade, which means all of these different layers can now be intercepted, filtered, enriched with context, and basically the entire stack is available for log analysis and telemetry.

 Pretty soon ETL Pipelines evolved to ingest, parse, format, and transform logs and events with scope and state.
 This gave the ability to enrich, store, and track events with contextual meta-data.
 From this arose Tracing, using a unified Tracing Context to follow a user Session on its end-to-end journey through partial service-layer Spans or through the full Vertical Service Stack.

-At the same time as Json and other convenient neutral data formats became ubiquitous, someone had the clever epiphany that log events were just … events … and that if one could get them to be written in a common format like Json, every single log trace could now potentially be instrumented as a quantitative or qualitative metric to be harvested by an analytics dashboard.
-This idea is called Structured Logging.
+The Log Diagnostic Context meant events could now be tagged and scoped into a particular service tier, technical library, or business domain, even when that function was provided by an embedded cross-linked third-party library or API - from low-level technical drivers like database connection pools to high-level functional filters for a specific region or user cohort.

+But if we can attach context throughout the stack from frontend, application, database, all the way to infrastructure, why not add the same context for all bits of a user's journey trough the stack?

+This idea is called Tracing, and it relies on a universal Diagnostic Trace Context.

 ### 1.2.4.
 Ad-Hoc Query Engine